drakkan/sftpgo/docs/full-configuration.md

   - `password`, string.
 Database password.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
   - `sslmode`, integer.
 Used for drivers `mysql` and `postgresql`.
 0 disable SSL/TLS connections, 1 require ssl, 2 set ssl mode to `verify-ca` for driver `postgresql` and `skip-verify` for driver `mysql`, 3 set ssl mode to `verify-full` for driver `postgresql` and `preferred` for driver `mysql`
   - `connectionstring`, string.
 Provide a custom database connection string.
 If not empty, this connection string will be used instead of building one using the previous parameters.
 Leave empty for drivers `bolt` and `memory`
-  - `users_table`, string.
-Database table for SFTP users
+  - `sql_tables_prefix`, string.
+Prefix for SQL tables
   - `manage_users`, integer.
 Set to 0 to disable users management, 1 to enable
   - `track_quota`, integer.
 Set the preferred mode to track users quota between the following choices:
     - 0, disable quota tracking.
-REST API to scan user dir and update quota will do nothing
+REST API to scan users home directories/virtual folders and update quota will do nothing
     - 1, quota is updated each time a user uploads or deletes a file, even if the user has no quota restrictions
-    - 2, quota is updated each time a user uploads or deletes a file, but only for users with quota restrictions.
-With this configuration, the "quota scan" REST API can still be used to periodically update space usage for users without quota restrictions
+    - 2, quota is updated each time a user uploads or deletes a file, but only for users with quota restrictions and for virtual folders.
+With this configuration, the `quota scan` and `folder_quota_scan` REST API can still be used to periodically update space usage for users without quota restrictions and for folders
   - `pool_size`, integer.
 Sets the maximum number of open connections for `mysql` and `postgresql` driver.
 Default 0 (unlimited)
   - `users_base_dir`, string.
 Users default base directory.
 If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
   - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
 See the "Custom Actions" paragraph for more details